srlsrx/mediaSorter/README.md

 ## 🚀 Features

-- Scan folders for video files.
+- Scan folders to detect video files automatically.
-- Automatically detect the series and season from filenames.
+- Identify series name and season from the filenames.
 - Organize episodes into folders like: `Series Name/Season X`.
-- Moves files (does not copy).
-- Preview classification before applying changes.
+- Preview how the files will be sorted before applying changes.
-- Simple, intuitive GUI.
+- Move the video files (they are not duplicated).
+- Open the destination folder after sorting.
+- Mark files as “Modified” if you adjust the information manually.
+- User-friendly interface for easy navigation.
-- Supports `.mp4`, `.mkv`, `.avi`, and other formats.
+- Supports common video formats like `.mp4`, `.mkv`, `.avi`, and more.
+- Automatically resizes the app window for better viewing depending on the screen.

 ## 🛠️ Tech Stack